MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Debugging
 ---------

-Since your driver is now a full-featured WDF driver, you can use all the usual !wdfkd commands, as you can for any other driver.
-In addition, the latest version of !ndiskd.netadapter can see the networking aspect of your driver, and show similar results to what [**!ndiskd.miniport**](https://msdn.microsoft.com/library/windows/hardware/ff564142) showed for your NDIS 6 driver.
-!ndiskd.netadapter accepts a WDF-style NETADAPTER handle.
+Since your driver is now a full-featured WDF driver, you can use !wdfkd commands to debug it.
+In addition, the latest version of !ndiskd.netadapter can display networking-specifc properties of your driver, and shows similar results to what [**!ndiskd.miniport**](https://msdn.microsoft.com/library/windows/hardware/ff564142) shows for an NDIS 6 driver.
+Also, !ndiskd.netadapter accepts a WDF-style NETADAPTER handle.